ivanitlearning/AWS-Associate-Courses/README.md

 ### 1.18.5.
 DynamoDB Global Tables

 - Global tables provide multi-master cross-region replication.
-  - All tables are the same.
+  - All tables are the same, no table is viewed as master.
 - Tables are created in multiple AWS regions.
 In one of the tables, you configure the links between all of the tables.
 - DynamoDB will enable replication between all of the tables.
   - Tables become table replicas.
 - Between the tables, **last writer wins** in conflict resolution.